Posts

 August 2024 update

 I finally filled up the primary storage server with 1450 plots.
 My next task is to replace the couple of Pi4's that have a pair of external hard disks with the Qnap TR-004 (4 bay) storage units.
 To that end I have ordered a couple of Pi5 (8GB).
-I will start by swapping one at a time so that I have as may plots online at a time.
+I will start by swapping one at a time so that I have as many plots online at a time.
 Each of the Pi4's have around 275 plots so I should be able to double that.
 My concern is the TR-004 connected to a Pi5 will be slow as the Pi only has USB 3.0 (5 Gbit) ports even though the TR-004 supports USB 3.2 gen 2 (10 Gbit) connections.
 I guess I will find out.
 If it works out one could scale the solution to have multiple Pi5/TR-004 running as a harvester only requiring two power points and 1 network connection each.
+Update January 2025 First Pi5/TR-004 filled up with plots and the second on its way.
+I got 560 plots on it with 4 x 16TB drives (95.3% used).
+I leave some space free.
+The slower USB 3 port doesn't seem to effect things much.
+I am...

 May 2024 update